 The vision of the Digital Epidemiology and Population Health Laboratory (DEPtH Lab) is to develop a sustainable program of digital health research by scaling up the Smart Platform.

-The primary goal of the lab is to establish a network of interdisciplinary researchers, community partners and multisectoral stakeholders to synthesize and translate evidence in influencing policies to improve population health and wellbeing.
+The primary goal of our lab is to establish a network of interdisciplinary researchers, community partners and multisectoral stakeholders to develop digital solutions for existing and emerging population health crises.

-- Build capacity of high-quality training personnel with an emphasis on diversity, equity, and methodological rigour
+- Build capacity of high-quality training personnel with an emphasis on justice, equity, diversity, and inclusion.